 Ashwin Ram, ITSM Evangelist, ManageEngine

-“ITIL 4 will allow business leaders to get the most out of digital transformation.
+“ITIL 4 and its adoption will allow business leaders to get the most out of digital transformation.
 For years, the process-driven delivery model has restricted IT’s role to fixing issues for other departments.
 But given the digital transformation mandate, CIOs and IT leaders are now shifting to a value-driven delivery model.
 In the coming years, ITIL 4 will be the guideline for businesses embarking on this journey.
 With the introduction of the service value system and the emphasis on value co-creation, ITIL 4 will change the way businesses design and deliver services to their employees and customers.”ITIL 4 will allow business leaders to get the most out of digital transformation – Ashwin Ram, @ManageEngine #ITIL4 #ITSM Click To Tweet

 Ian Aitchison, Senior Product Director, Ivanti

 “Firstly, very little.
 New ITIL changes tend to exist in the presenter/thought-leader/opinion-maker space for a long time while everyone else just gets on with doing real work.
 So, the impact mostly at this point is “Something New to Talk About.”
 But that’s not a bad thing, it’s an important topic.

 Marketing teams will be (are) churning out tons of content, some very good, some less good.
 There is no shortage of things to say.
 It just needs time to percolate down into practitioner activity.